automainint/fetch-cache-js/README.md

 - `cache_timeout` - cache timeout in milliseconds.
 Default is `5000`.
 - `request_filter` - request filter function.
 By default, only `GET` request responses are cached.
 - `response_filter` - response filter function.
 By default, only responses with status `200` OK are cached.
-- `wrap_options` - wrap options function.
-By default, don't change options.
+- `wrap_options` - wrap request options function.
+By default, don't change request options.
 - `autoclean_count` - how many cache responses to check for timeout when `cache` is called.
 Default is `20`.

 ## For tip